-- 1. Start the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility Program" on page 38). - 2.
+- 1. Start the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility Program" on page 34). - 2.
 Select System Security from the Configuration/Setup Utility program menu. - 3.
 Select Power-On Password. - 4.
 Select Delete Power-On Password and follow the instructions on the screen. - 5.
-The System Security screen appears.
-Press Esc to return to the Configuration/Setup Utility program menu. - 6.
-Before you exit from the program, select Save Settings from the Configuration/Setup Utility program menu. - 7.
-To exit from the Configuration/Setup Utility program, press Esc and follow the instructions on the screen.
+Refer to "Exiting from the Configuration/Setup Utility Program" on page 37 for instructions on saving your settings and exiting from the Configuration/Setup Utility program.